UPDATED MAY 10, 2019

 While Google Analytics offers Dashboards that can be quite helpful and valuable, the third-party platforms (such as Datadeck, Geckoboard, ZoomCharts and Klipfolio) utilize APIs to allow users to pull in data from multiple sources, including Salesforce, MailChimp, AdWords, Google Sheets and many, many others.

-I provide dashboards for all of my clients, and it was requested that I put together an explanation of what each of the metrics show.
+We provide dashboards for all of our clients, and it was requested that we put together an explanation of what each of the metrics show.
 So following is a partial, by-no-means comprehensive explanation of some of the metrics we use and watch on a daily basis.
 Some of the nomenclature is mine to increase clarity.
 A couple of these elements are specific to Datadeck.

 In the title of each widget is the date range, expressed as follows (for example):